ryu-ryuk/MIUI-System-Optimisation/README.md

 2. Enter Developer settings (by navigating to Additional settings → Developer Options.)

-3. Scroll down until you see "RESET TO DEFAULT VALUES" in the Autofill section.
+3. Scroll down until you see "RESET TO DEFAULT VALUES" in the Autofill section and tap it multiple times.

-4. Tap it multiple times, and You'll see "SYSTEM OPTIMISATION"
+4. After a few clicks, You'll see "SYSTEM OPTIMISATION" (screenshot for reference)

 ![1000013508](https://github.com/ryu-ryuk/-MIUI-System-Optimisation/assets/114721240/061268d8-7242-4a7f-be35-dda80f7c2247)